monowai/flockdata.org/README.md

 ## Licensing
 AuditBucket is an open source product.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by contacting [the bucketeers](http://auditbucket.com/contact-auditbucket/).
 Talk to us about clustering as there may be costs involved.

+## Project Status
+We're at 0.90.
+Pretty close to being feature frozen.
+Version 1.0 will be released early next year on Neo4J 2.0.
+This version runs on 1.9.
+Unless demand requires it, we won't be offering an upgrade path from 0.90 to 1.0.
+But from 1.0 on upgrades will be fully supported.

 ## Working with us
 More details?
 Stuck?
 Integration assistance?
 General consulting?
 Want to get started at the [speed of business](http://www.adamalthus.com/blog/2013/06/05/cloud-computing-and-complexity/#more-890)?